luizcavalieri/promotionengine-client/README.md

 # Promotion Engine FE

-This is a project to proof concept of a Promotion Engine and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.
+This is a project to proof concept of a Benefits Engine and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

 ## Development server